 With regards to basketball, he wanted "it" so bad that he asked Michael Jordan, the man he admired and desired to be better than, for advice on how he could get better.
 Think about that for a second.
 When is the last time you asked your rival for advice?
 Actually, when is the last time you asked anyone for help?

 Many of us operate passive-aggressively or as frienemies when we covet or desire what someone else has.
 Instead of asking them how we can get what they have, we conspire against them.
-We focus rather on how we can tear them down instead of building ourselves up.
+Many of us focus on how we can tear them down instead of building ourselves up.

 We are so afraid to face the festering wound of our vulnerabilities that we would rather pull others down than rise up.
 If we never rise, how do we create wealth?
 If we continue to pull those around us down, how do they create wealth?
 If we allow ourselves to get caught in the vicious cycle of thinking that the only way we can win is if someone else loses, how do we create the type of community to support financial growth, sustainably?